jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     $ ls -l /etc/alternatives/ee
     lrwxrwxrwx 1 root root ... /etc/alternatives/ee -> /usr/bin/paste~

-For a slave alternative:
+For a slave:

-   1. `Slaves` (first block): name and link of the slave alternative
+   1. `Slaves` (first block): name and link of the slave

-   2. `Value`: master alternative name
+   2. `Value`: master name
       (you need it to find the right block where the)

-   3. `Slaves` (block of master alternative): line beginning with the slave alternative name: slave alternative path
+   3. `Slaves` (block of the master): line beginning with the slave name: slave path

 As an example, here, it could give: